 The result...creamy, decadent comfort food that is deliciously gluten-free, vegan and dairy free.
 I just could not believe how tasty this was with just 8 little ingredients and 15 little minutes.

-You might also like a blast from the past with my Topless Butternut Ravioli with a creamy wild mushroom sauce.
+You might also like a blast from the past with our Topless Butternut Ravioli with a creamy wild mushroom sauce.
 This is a knock out dish that will really impress your guests.
+Our Butternut Squash Vegetarian Lasagna and Instant Pot Pumpkin risotto is always a hit with the crew.

-I served my delicious creamy kabocha truffle pasta with a drizzle of truffle oil just before serving and a big side salad.
-My comfort food craving was satiated and body actually started to unthaw from the inside out.
+I served my delicious vegan truffle pasta with an Autumn Kale Salad and Air Fryer Baked Apples for dessert.
+My comfort food craving was satiated and body actually started to unthaw from the inside out!

 More delicious Pasta Recipes